andressamelo/Harvest-skeleton/README.md

-Front End Gulp Boilerplate - Harvest plus Skeleton
+Front End Gulp Boilerplate - Harvest + Skeleton
 ====================================================

 Front-end boilerplate for Gulp with everything you need to get started.